OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 ..
 Index: Public Variables

-A component's inputs and outputs are called :term:`Public Variables` (name subject to possible change) in OpenMDAO.
+A component's inputs and outputs are called :term:`Public Variables` in OpenMDAO.
 The term 'Public' contrasts these with Internal Variables, which are only valid inside of a component.
 At times, the term :term:`Variable` or Framework Variable may also be used to refer to Public Variables.
 One could think of them in a more general sense as a data object, which reflects the ability to pass more generalized objects such as data structures or geometries.
 A Public Variable is a wrapper for